Talisman's Yme oil platform could collapse in storm: document

-OSLO The evacuated Yme North Sea oil platform is at risk of collapse this winter, operator Talisman Energy TLM.TO warned safety authorities in a July letter seen by Reuters on Thursday.
+OSLO Oct 4 The evacuated Yme North Sea oil platform is at risk of collapse this winter, operator Talisman Energy warned safety authorities in a July letter seen by Reuters on Thursday.

 Repairs were needed to avert such a risk, Talisman said in the letter to the Norway's Petroleum Safety Authority dated July 26, written several weeks after the platform was evacuation.